 - Bank statements should be retained for the trust, along with returned cheques.

 - Proper resolutions should be prepared and kept on hand to document decisions relating to the trust.

 - An electronic accounting file should be maintained.
 This will help in the event of an audit of the trust by the CRA.

-Using family trusts for owning a business offers many benefits; however, the process requires proper planning.
+Using family trusts for owning a business offers many benefits; however, the process requires proper planning and proper ongoing maintenance.